Gaussian boson sampling with partial distinguishability

-We finally discuss how partial distinguishability affects the quantum supremacy in light of our result.
-For partially distinguishable GBS with PNR detectors, since every term in the output probability corresponds to a particular number of indistinguishable photons, this determines the computational cost of calculating that term.
-By showing that the cost increases exponentially with the number of indistinguishable photons, we obtain an approximation by considering only a fraction of all terms which involves a smaller number of indistinguishable photons; in other words, it becomes more “classical".
-We check the fidelity of the approximation which depends mainly on the indistinguishability efficiency.
-For a given fidelity, our approximation takes less computational time than ideal GBS and decreases exponentially with reducing indistinguishability efficiency.
-In this way, we show that partial distinguishability affects quantum supremacy.
+We finally discuss how partial distinguishability affects quantum supremacy in light of our results. \rc{In order to give a comprehensive analysis of its effect, we investigate both regimes with more focus on the former one: the probability calculation of certain output pattern and the generation of one sample.} For partially distinguishable GBS with PNR detectors, since every term in the output probability corresponds to a particular number of indistinguishable photons, this determines the computational cost of calculating that term.
+By showing that the cost increases exponentially with the number of indistinguishable photons, we obtain an efficient approximation scheme by considering only a fraction of all terms which involves a smaller number of indistinguishable photons.
+In other words, GBS becomes more “classical" with reduced indistinguishability.
+We check the fidelity and complexity of the approximation which depends mainly on the indistinguishability efficiency.
+The fidelity of our approximation increases exponentially with decreasing indistinguishability. \rc{We also propose two simulation algorithms, one for PNR detector and one for threshold detector based on our model and proposed efficient classical algorithm.
+With these algorithms, the complexities of the state-of-the-art simulation algorithms\cite{quesada_quadratic_2021,bulmer_boundary_2021} can be even further reduced exponentially depending on the indistinguishability efficiency.} In this way, we show that partial distinguishability affects quantum supremacy.